parsampsh/adminx/doc/builtin_plugins/file-manager.md

 ]);
 ```

-## Permissions on oerations on files
+## Permissions on operations on files
 There are 4 kinds of operation on files: See, Read, Delete, Write.

 You can handle them using `can_see`, `can_read`, `cen_delete`, `cen_write`: